 Our critical standards in our Code of Ethical Purchasing cover clear expectations on topics such as ensuring the safety of people working with us, no child labour, no forced labour, fair payment and working hours, fair disciplinary practices, no discrimination, anti-bribery, responsible sourcing of minerals and the protection of the environment.

-Our Slavery and Human Trafficking Statement provides an overview of the measures we take to address the risk of modern-day slavery in our businesses and our supply chain.
+Our Slavery and Human Trafficking Statement (below) provides an overview of the measures we take to address the risk of modern-day slavery in our businesses and our supply chain.

-Our Conflict Minerals Report provides an overview of Vodafone’s due diligence framework to mitigate any risk that conflict minerals are used in our products.
+Our Conflict Minerals Report (below) provides an overview of Vodafone’s due diligence framework to mitigate any risk that conflict minerals are used in our products.

 Qualifying as a Vodafone supplier